aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-4/_index.md

 - Added a new `CustomTimeZoneInfoData` option for saving output files
 - Removed an obsolete `EscapeUri` option previously used for PDF file saving
 - The URL of a child request in a batch now can be specified with an absolute path.
-Earlier the path could only be relative.
+Earlier the path could only be relative
 - Added a new 'RequestId' header to all the REST responses

 ## PDF to Word conversion improvements